CKS Exam Guide: Overview, Tips, and Resources (2023)

 • Perform deep analytical investigation and identification of bad actors within the environment.

-• Ensure immutability of containers at runtime by limiting read/write access to root filesystems.
+• Ensure the immutability of containers at runtime by limiting read/write access to root filesystems.

-• Tests the knowledge in enabling audit logs in the cluster and using them.
+• Tests the knowledge of enabling and using audit logs in the cluster.

 Is CKS for Me?

 The main focus of CKS is cyber-security, which is somewhat of a complex subject on its own.
 It is no surprise that CKS is considered one of the most challenging compared to other Kubernetes certifications.
-There is also the requirement that individuals will need to pass the CKA exam first before they are allowed to take CKS.
+Individuals will also need to pass the CKA exam first before they are allowed to take CKS.

 Individuals who pass the exam are highly regarded in the job market.
 The effort to obtain it is nothing to scoff at.
 As all things that are hard to get are valuable, it is definitely worth all the trouble, given the benefits and rewards you get towards the end.